afadesigns/envkeep/docs/reference/cli.md

 - `--profile all|NAME` (default `all`)
 - `--allow-extra` to suppress warnings for undeclared variables
 - `--format text|json` (default `text`) for machine-readable summaries
+- `--fail-on-warnings` to fail the run if any profile reports warnings

 Exit code aggregates results across profiles (non-zero if any profile fails).
 With `--format json`, the command prints an object containing each profile report and omits the Rich table output.
+The `warnings` field includes duplicate keys, extra variables, and malformed line metadata for downstream automation.